 Des teaches in a variety of settings including preschools, elementary schools and summer camps & also supports our special events.
 He assists with the care of our Animal Ambassadors.
 In the role of zookeeper, he has worked at Connecticut’s Beardsley Zoo with the North American River Otter, large cats, Gray Fox and the Pronghorn.
 In his zookeeper position with the Hope Zoo in Kingston, Jamaica, he worked with the endangered Jamaican Iguana.
 Pursuing knowledge about wildlife and nature has been a life-long passion for Des and he delights in sharing his understanding with people of all ages.
 Des studied Electrical Engineering in Jamaica’s University of Technology and was employed as an electrician before coming to the U.S. His diverse skill set is an asset for Animal Embassy where he has the opportunity to draw from his experience on all fronts.

 Jax assists with the care of our wide diversity of Animal Ambassadors.
 Additionally, she teaches science-based after-school programming and assists at special events.
 Jax is currently pursuing her bachelor’s degree in English at Western Connecticut State University.
 She has also avidly studied Biology at WCSU.
-Jax has worked as a Girl Scouts camp counselor in Weston, CT, as well as volunteered with an ASPCA in Saratoga Springs, NY.
+Jax has worked as a Girl Scouts camp counsellor in Weston, CT, as well as volunteered with an ASPCA in Saratoga Springs, NY.
 Her introduction to Animal Embassy came through an Animal Embassy internship which later developed into a part-time position.
 Jax’s love for all types of animals, her passion for learning, and her desire to hone her animal husbandry skills, continually propel her forward in her career at Animal Embassy.

 Behind the Scenes Team